Lost Boys: The History of Corey Feldman and Corey Haim's Friendship, From Teen Stardom to Tragedy

 "And then when we took a break, we both fell into our hard times."

-Their high-profile struggles unwittingly made them poster boys for troubled former stars.
+Their high-profile struggles unwittingly made them poster boys for troubled former child stars.

 "When I originally had my problems, and when Corey had his problems and all that sort of thing, we were at the tip of the iceberg, you didn't really see kid stars getting busted at that point," Feldman told ABC News 10 years ago when both he and Haim were asked to comment on the spate of trouble Lindsay Lohan was getting into at the time.
 "It all started snowballing after that."